bingeli1212/nitrile-preview/doc/DOC-translator.md

 if the "dest" entry is not set.
 The file will be renamed so that it matches the title of the document.

+# The Camper.JS Translator

+The Camper.JS translator serves to generated a CONTEX document of paper A4.
+The papersize is actually configuration to others by the use of the "papersize" config entry.
+However, this translator serves to generate a document that resembles the "report" document class under LATEX.
+Following are frontmatter config entries implemented.

+- ``camper.papersize``

+  This entry serves to hold the paper size.
+Valid entries are "A4", "A5", "Letter", "Legal", etc.

+- ``camper.bodyfont``

+  This entry serves to hold the name of the font family and size that would apply to the entire document.
+So far, the only font family supported is "linux", which is configured to point to the Linux Libertine font family, which includes fonts of LibertineSerif, LibertineSans, LibertineMono, and LibertineMath.

+  This entry should hold a string, with the name of the font family and font size specification each separated by a comma.
+For instance, the string "linux,11pt" is the default, which serves to express that the body font is Linux Libertine, and the font size is 11pt.
+To change to a 10pt body font, use "10pt".

+# The Creamer.JS Translator

+The Creamer.JS translator serves to generated a CONTEX document that resembles a PowerPoint presentation under windows or Keynote presentation under MacOSX.

+The slide is currently configured to be always at the size of 128mm by 96mm and is not configurable.
+However, unlike the Beamer.JS class, if the content cannot fit in the current slide, it will automatically be moved to a new slide that is created automatically.
+This behavior is different that those observed under Beamer.JS, in which case all contents created for a specific slide will not see them being split into two or more slides.
+Following is the config entry that can be used for this translator.

+- ``creamer.bodyfont``

+  This entry serves to hold the name of the font family and size that would apply to the entire document.
+So far, the only font family supported is "linux", which is configured to point to the Linux Libertine font family, which includes fonts of LibertineSerif, LibertineSans, LibertineMono, and LibertineMath.

+  This entry should hold a string, with the name of the font family and font size specification each separated by a comma.
+For instance, the string "linux,11pt" is the default, which serves to express that the body font is Linux Libertine, and the font size is 11pt.
+To change to a 10pt body font, use "10pt".